-The Yamaha LL16L ARE is the left-handed version of the LL16; all the features are the same except it's for a left-hand guitarist.
+The Yamaha LL16L ARE is the left-handed version of the LL16; all the features are the same except it's for a left-handed guitarist.

 Acoustic Resonance Enhancement (A.R.E.)